dymx101/PicStory/README.md

 PicStory
 ========

-an App help people sharing their story
+an App help people sharing their story with photos and videos.

+still in prototyping...